alitarraf/covent19/README.md

 The main requirement of any mechanical ventilator is to oxygenate lungs in a certain specific pressure and volume depending on operation.
 This plot from the [European Journal of Anaesthesiology](https://journals.lww.com/ejanaesthesiology/fulltext/2008/02000/optimal_ventilator_settings_in_acute_lung_injury.1.aspx) reveals the adequate operation range.
 ![](/img/PV.png)

+## Specifications

+Minimum must have features:
+- Control O2 flow
+- Control Pressure of the respiratory system
+- Control humidity of gas delivered into the respiratory system

+Extra features:

+Wish for features:

 # Design Alternatives
 TBD